LGN520/farreach-public/ycsb-implementation.md

 - 11.14
 	+ Siyuan
+		* Update design for cache admission/eviction details and range query limitations in paper
+		* Check YCSB formula of Zipfian generator
+			- Skewness value is theta parameter of Zeta distribution used to generate Zipfian distribution, which cannot be used for uniform distribution (reference: SIGMOD'94 Quickly Generating Billion-Record Synthetic Databases)
+		* Update part of eval in paper
+		* TODO: Update discussion about distributed extension in paper, and double-check farreach paper
 		* TODO: Fix review comments of comnet22
-		* TODO: Dump db_bench skewed workload
 		* TODO: Read FAST'20 Twitter traces, OSDI'20 Cachelib
-		* TODO: Add discussion about distributed extension in paper
 		* TODO: Update exp2 workoad E and Twitter traces, and exp10 recovery time of evaluation in paper
 		* TODO: Use student-T distribution to calculate the error bars of each experiment
 	+ Huancheng
-		* TODO: Try db_bench to get preliminary results
+		* TODO: Try to dump db_bench to get preliminary results
 			* TODO: Before coding for db_bench, we should dump and replay db_bench skewed workload by YCSB to get preliminary results
 		* TODO: Mark the results in the 1st round after changing sleep in scripts to distinguish them with other 1st round results; mark the exp2 results of twitter traces with wrong bottleneckidx in the 1st round
-		* TODO: For exp6 on skewness, add uniform result -> check YCSB formula of Zipfian generator to see what is the skewness value of a uniform distribution, or no skewness value for a uniform distribution
+		* TODO: For exp6 on skewness, add uniform result
 		* TODO: For exp7 on value size, run ONLY ONE ROUND for 100% 256B value size -> expected: no improvement of farreach, but the throughput should be similar as that of nocache/netcache under 128B value size
 		* TODO: finish exp8 static workload
 			- TODO: Update YCSB client to disable snapshot if snapshot period = 0